CodeDmitry/mingw_objc_bootstrap_test/README.md

 Installing objective C on MinGW: `pacman -S mingw-w64-x86_64-gcc-objc`

-This specific project is warranted/justified as this is the third time I am remaking this exact proof-of-concept as all the existing online solutions are incomplete, with the closest solution being a flawed response within the question linked below.
+I host this specific project as this is the third time I am re-implementing this exact RootObject as all the existing online solutions are incomplete.

+The closest solution at the time of writing is this non-functional response within the question linked below.

 the question: https://stackoverflow.com/questions/10119971/objective-c-compilation-with-gcc-4-6-2

 the user Francesco proposes a solution to do this, however:
-1. He does not include `<objc/Object.h>` in his code which his code relies on
+1. The header `<objc/Object.h>` was not included despite depending on it.
-2. He does not include `<objc/runtime.h>` in his code without which objc_createInstance appears to return an int instead of id.
+2. The header `<objc/runtime.h>` was not included despite depending on it, without which objc_createInstance appears to return an int instead of id.
-3. the `+ (id) alloc` of `RootObject` implementation, class_createInstance's first argument is `[self class]`, whereas it needs to be just `self`.
+3. The `+ (id) alloc` of `RootObject` implementation, class_createInstance's first argument is `[self class]`, whereas it appears to only work if used with just `self`.

 Using the `test1.m` of this project as a conceptional base, it is possible to write your own root objects to use for your mingw/msys2 objective c projects.